siraz1995/siraz1995/README.md

 ### Hi there 👋, I'm Sirazul Islam
 #### .NET Developer

-I'm a .NET Developer who is passionate about making error free software with 100% client satisfaction.
+<p>I'm a .NET Developer who is passionate about making error free software with 100% client satisfaction.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
-I work with windows form, web forms, ASP.NET MVC, ASP.NET MVC Core, ASP.NET MVC Core API
+I work with windows form, web forms, ASP.NET MVC, ASP.NET MVC Core, ASP.NET MVC Core API</p>

 <h3 align="left">Languages and Tools:</h3>